rafaelclaycon/rafaelclaycon/README.md

 - 😄 Pronouns: he/him/his

-- ⚡ Fun fact: Claycon is my middle name, not my surname.
+- ⚡ Fun fact: Claycon is my middle name, not a surname.